Parenting Tips 9 min read

 • Enable automatic updates on all devices (smartphones, tablets, computers, smart toys)

-• Check for updates monthly on devices that don’t support auto-updates
+• Check for updates monthly on devices that do not support auto-updates

 • Update apps regularly, especially social media and gaming apps